Spring Flower Garden Ideas

 - Repeating plants and colors, such as patches of Endless Summer hydrangea, daylilies, and astilbe, maintain consistency in the large front yard garden.

-Nestled next to a small pond, a garden grows with goodness.
+Nestled next to a small pond, a garden grows with plenty of flower garden ideas.

 - Spots to rest and enjoy a garden are key; here, a stone bench provides a view toward both the plants and the water feature.